wilsonk/Calypso/README.md

 Then build and install Clang as described in the rest of: http://clang.llvm.org/get_started.html

-Finally tell CMake where to find the LLVM source tree:
+Finally the rest of the build process is identical to LDC but while building Calypso you need to tell CMake where to find the LLVM source tree:

     $ cd build
     $ cmake .. -DLLVM_SOURCE_PATH="/path/to/llvm/source/tree"

-The rest of the build process is identical to LDC.

 Specific flags and building the [showcase](tests/calypso/showcase.d) example
 -------